 To find out if it is time to bless and release some donors from your renewal appeal (and instead try another, more effective reengagement strategy), consider the return on investment (as a group) for donors whose last gift was 4 or 5 years ago.

-Let’s say, for example, I have 475 donors whose last gift was in 2010.
+Let’s say, for example, I have 475 donors whose last gift was 5 years ago.
 I spent $337 ($.71 per piece) to mail my year-end letter to these donors.
 I received 4 gifts (.84% response rate) from these folks totaling $120.
 Clearly, this is not a great return on investment, especially when you consider the cost of other communications they received throughout the year.

-You could certainly argue that the lifetime value of these 4 donors (the total amount they will give in years to come) is worth the investment of $84 each, but it might make sense to consider a more cost effective approach to renew them.
+You could certainly argue that the lifetime value of these 4 donors (the total amount they will give in years to come) may be worth the investment of $84 each, but it might make sense to consider a more cost effective approach to renew them.

 Your database probably has a collection of people with some sort of connection to your organization but who have not yet made an actual financial gift.
 These prospects might be workshop or event attendees, event volunteers, or even someone who has benefited from your services.